The Registry of the American Soldier

 This site supports Microsoft Internet Explorer 6.0+, Firefox 2.0+, and Safari 3.3+.

 The National Museum of the U.S. Army recognizes the service and sacrifice of the American Soldier at home and around the world, at war and during peace.

 The Registry of the American Soldier provides an opportunity for anyone who served honorably in the U.S. Army to have his or her name and service history placed on record at the Museum.
 If you served, you need to be in the Registry!

 You may also register the name of a family member or friend, if they currently serve, or have served in the U.S. Army, or submit someone from the past.

 The Registry will be on permanent display at the Museum, and it will be accessible via the internet for those who cannot visit in person.

-The Registry of the American Soldier is a publicly submitted listing of those who served in the U.S. Army.
+The Registry of the American Soldier is a publicly submitted listing of those who served with honor in the U.S. Army, and has received an honorable discharge or general discharge under honorable conditions.
 There is no fee for submitting a Soldier's name or photo to the Registry.
 The Registry is not an official document of the U.S. Government.

 Download a form to print out, complete and submit in the mail by clicking here.